-- A. Some amounts in the annual report were either incomplete and/or mislabeled.
-Also, there are no procedures to ensure the accuracy of the amounts reported, some amounts reported were not calculated in the same manner from year to year, and the use of estimates for cost avoidance is not disclosed.
-Additionally, supporting documentation is not retained in a centralized location. - 1) The annual report identified overpayments, collections, and costs; however, these amounts were incomplete and/or misclassified.
+- B. Some amounts in the annual report were either incomplete and/or mislabeled.
+Also, the use of estimates for cost avoidance is not disclosed. - 1) The annual report identified overpayments, collections, and costs; however, these amounts were incomplete and/or misclassified.

-For each year from fiscal years 2004 to 2007, a table presented the combined cost avoidance and cost recovery (actual collections) amounts for the PIU/CRU, the number of investigations and cost recovery amounts for the MHIU/WIU, the cost avoidance amount for any reinvestigations, and a grand total for each year.
+For each year from fiscal years 2004 to 2008, a table presented the combined cost avoidance and cost recovery (actual collections) amounts for the PIU/CRU, the number of investigations and cost recovery amounts for the MHIU/WIU, the cost avoidance amount for any reinvestigations, and a grand total for each year.
 However, the amounts identified as cost recovery for the MHIU/WIU were actually the overpayment amounts.
 Thus, the actual cost recovery amounts for the MHIU/WIU were not reported.

 The DSS should ensure overpayment, collection, and cost information reported is complete, accurate and properly classified.
-In this regard, the DSS should consider reporting the overpayments, cost recoveries and cost avoidances separately for the PIU, CRU, MHIU and WIU, as applicable.
+In this regard, the DSS should consider reporting the overpayments, cost recoveries and cost avoidances separately for the PIU, CRU, MHIU, and WIU, as applicable.